-Hierarchical RTL or Technology view Use one of these methods: Select HDL Analyst->RTL->Hierarchical View.
-Click the RTL View icon (() (a plus sign inside a circle). • Double-click the srs file in the Implementation Results view.
+Hierarchical RTL or Technology view Use one of these methods: Select HDL Analyst-&gt;RTL-&gt;Hierarchical View.
+Click the RTL View icon ( ( ) (a plus sign inside a circle). • Double-click the srs file in the Implementation Results view.
 To open a flattened RTL view, select HDL Analyst->RTL->Flattened View.

-Hierarchical Technology view Use one of these methods: Select HDL Analyst ->Technology->Hierarchical View.
-Click the Technology View icon (NAND gate icon Double-click the srm file in the Implementation Results view.
-Flattened RTL or Technology view Select HDL Analyst->RTL->Flattened View or HDL Analyst-> Technology->Flattened View Floorplan view Use one of these methods: Select HDL Analyst->RTL->Floorplanned View.
-Double-click the partitioned netlist (srp) file from the Implementation Results view.
+Hierarchical Technology view Use one of these methods: Select HDL Analyst -&gt;Technology-&gt;Hierarchical View.
+Click the Technology View icon (NAND gate icon ).
+D 11 1:1 11 C1 : 11 T 1 Double-click the srm file in the Implementation Results view.
+Flattened RTL or Technology view

 All RTL and Technology views have the schematic on the right and a pane on the left that contains a hierarchical list of the objects in the design.
 This pane is called the Hierarchy Browser.
 The bar at the top of contains additional information.
-See Hierarchy Browser, on page 62 in the Reference Manual for a description of the Hierarchy Browser.
+See Hierarchy Browser, on page 56 in the Reference Manual for a description of the Hierarchy Browser.